 As the story creator for all four Indiana Jones movies, Lucas has been a key figure in creating the mega popular franchise and the iconic character it revolves around.
 But initial reports suggested that he would not be involved in the upcoming fifth movie, following the backlash that ensued from the disappointing Indiana Jones and the Kingdom of the Crystal Skull.

-[Update 10/24/16:] According to a Collider interview with Indiana Jones 5 screenwriter David Koepp, Lucas has been not involved so far in conceptualizing the film’s storyline.
+However, Lucas’s level of involvement has again been According to a Collider interview with Indiana Jones 5 screenwriter David Koepp, Lucas has been not involved so far in conceptualizing the film’s storyline.
 However, it seems he’s still on board as a producer.

 4. The creative team